wasmi-labs/wasmi/README.md

 At the moment, the API is rather low-level (especially, in the part related to host functions).
 But some high-level API is on the roadmap.

-# License

-`wasmi` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

-See LICENSE-APACHE, and LICENSE-MIT for details.

 # Build & Test

 As `wasmi` contains a git submodule, you need to use `--recursive` for cloning or to checkout the submodule explicitly, otherwise the testing would fail.